csukuangfj/transducer-loss-benchmarking/README.md

 ## Install SpeechBrain

 **Caution**: You don't need to install SpeechBrain.
-We have extracted the file that is for computing RNN-T loss in this repo using the following commands:
+We have saved the file that is for computing RNN-T loss into this repo using the following
+commands:

 ```bash
 wget https://raw.githubusercontent.com/speechbrain/speechbrain/develop/speechbrain/nnet/loss/transducer_loss.py